Skip to main content

 When reviewing job growth and salary information, it’s important to remember that actual numbers can vary due to many different factors — like years of experience in the role, industry of employment, geographic location, worker skill and economic conditions.
 Cited projections do not guarantee actual salary or job growth.

-As teachers are asked to take on more duties, from helping students who are just learning English to teaching pupils to navigate the internet, a master’s in curriculum and instruction is more valuable than ever before.
+As teachers are asked to take on more duties, from helping students who are just learning English to teaching pupils to navigate the internet, a master’s in curriculum and instruction may be more valuable than ever before.

-A master's in curriculum and instruction is also commonly referred to as a Master's of Education (MEd).
-An MEd is a master's degree that gives you the potential to advance your teaching career through gaining insights into new approaches that inspire students.
+A master's in curriculum and instruction is also commonly referred to as a Master of Education or MEd.
+An MEd is a master's degree that gives you the potential to advance your teaching career by gaining insights into new approaches that inspire students.

 Why is Curriculum and Instruction Important?
 New Challenges in Education

-In an increasingly globalized and tech-heavy world, young Americans can expect that they’ll need more skills and knowledge in their roles as workers and citizens in the decades to come.
+In an increasingly globalized and tech-heavy world, young Americans can expect to need more skills and knowledge in their roles as workers and citizens in the decades to come.
 That means the nation’s schools are facing more and more pressure to prepare students for work and life.

-Dr. Daniel Tanguay is the executive director of general education first-year experience at Southern New Hampshire University (SNHU), and formerly served as the senior associate dean of education.
+Dr. Daniel Tanguay is the executive director of general education first-year experience at SNHU, and formerly served as the senior associate dean of education.
 He said that teachers need to have the appropriate tools to adapt to new standards for the educational opportunities available to students, like the ones included in ESSA.

 “For educators, this means states will be given the authority to develop student performance targets that use multiple measures to identify the lowest-performing schools and underperforming subgroups,” Tanguay said.
 “Once identified, states will turn to the school districts to develop evidence-based intervention plans to improve student achievement and instruction, decrease achievement gaps, and better prepare and develop teachers.”